aisepucrio/lm4smells-core/README.md

 # Artifacts

-This repository provides the artifacts associated with the paper, including the code used to extract the algorithms analyzed by PySmell, validating their correctness; the datasets containing the classified code samples; and the models employed in the experiments, with the aim of supporting result reproducibility and fostering further research.
-[Zenodo](https://zenodo.org/records/16707253)
+This repository provides the artifacts associated with the paper [Github](https://github.com/aisepucrio/lm4smells-core/tree/main)

 <!--